 Remember that when of is used to show the content or the position of something, we cannot use noun adjuncts.
 Look:

 'A milk glass' is totally different from 'a glass of milk.'
-The former shows a specific type of glass but the latter shows a glass full of milk.
+The former shows a specific type of glass but the latter shows a type of opaque glass that is typically white in color.

 'London south' is incorrect.